Hajival/AdGuard/USAGE.md

 Set "Filters update interval" to 12 hours _(recommended)_ and click the green "Save" button.

-## Blocked Services
+## Blocked Services 🚨

-It's useful to set blocked services within AdGuard.
+It's useful to set blocked services within AdGuard Home.

 1. Go to "filters" then "blocked services"
 2. Click the "Block all" button and then toggle on the services you actually use or will use